GradML-CS6923/dl_interview_template/README.md

    - Compare with at least one variant (additive/multiplicative)

 2. **Custom Autograd System**
-   - Build automatic differentiation engine
+   - Build an automatic differentiation engine
    - Support: add, multiply, matmul, ReLU, mean
    - Implement backward passes for each
    - Train a 2-layer network on a toy problem